freeCodeCamp/freeCodeCamp/guide/english/csharp/return/index.md

 ```

 ## What Can Be Returned?
-It's important to realize what can be `return`ed in a method.
+It's important to realize what can be returned in a method.
 The type you return must match the type you initialize with the method you're calling.

 Let's take a look at a **wrong** example: